 With the invention of CAD, BIM and software such as Revit and AutoCAD, construction industries have become proactive and innovative in their approach.
 In the olden days, architecture industry would not prioritize marketing in their strategy plans.
 Nowadays, the companies are creating brand awareness, helping clients identify with their brand and utilizing emerging innovative technologies like augmented reality in their marketing plan.

-Augmented Reality is a novel way of exhibiting the architectural models that enhances the real world surroundings by using virtual images and data into a physical space.
-For clients, it is a real visualisation of the final concept.
+Augmented Reality is a novel way of exhibiting the architectural models that enhance the real world surroundings by using virtual images and data into a physical space.
+For clients, it is a real visualization of the final concept.
 When exhibiting the building or furniture unit in the real world environment, clients get a chance to understand and perceive how they interact with the surroundings.
 It gives an opportunity to the clients to customize their new home interiors.
-They can make modifications such as moving or deleting walls, while keeping the design of the exterior structure as it is.
+They can make modifications such as moving or deleting walls while keeping the design of the exterior structure as it is.
 This technology allows the clients to create their dream homes.

 The use of augmented reality is still at a nascent stage and the applications are still evolving.
 Few construction firms have already started adopting it and it is already being used to market and sell products to homeowners.
 The Augmented app is available for customers who can access it on their smartphones and tablets.
 They can use this app to manipulate the designs and 3D plans.

 Here are some powerful benefits of Augmented Reality that will help you understand how impactful and revolutionizing it will be for your organization.

 Greater insight into the project: